MicrosoftDocs/azure-devops-docs/docs/boards/extensions/dependency-tracker.md

 </tr>
 <tr>
 <td>PriorityValues</td>
-<td>Specifies the <a href="../queries/planning-ranking-priorities.md#priority">Priority</a> field values.
+<blockquote>Specifies the <a href="../queries/planning-ranking-priorities.md#priority">Priority</a> field values.
 The Priority field specifies a subjective rating of a bug, issue, task, or user story as it relates to the business.
-It is defined for most backlog work item types and processes, but can be added to work item types used in other processes.   </td>
+It is defined for most backlog work item types and processes, but can be added to work item types used in other processes.   </blockquote>
 <td>Default: <pre>["0","1","2","3","4","(blank)"]</pre></td>
 </tr>
 <tr>
 <td>defaultColumns</td>
-<td>Specifies the field columns and order used to display dependency lists. </td>
+<blockquote>Specifies the field columns and order used to display dependency lists. </blockquote>
 <td>Default: <pre>
 [
   "Id",